 We’re not out of the woods yet.
 But there seems to be a light at the end of the tunnel.
 When we emerge on the other side, there will be some new tools we will take with us and others we will leave behind.

 This year, the story of the Golden Calf has a new “take-away”– leadership under duress calls for creativity.
 Ultimately, our tradition understands this and has remembered Aharon as אוֹהֵב שָׁלוֹם וְרוֹדֵף שָׁלוֹם – ohev shalom v’rodef shalom – someone who loves and pursues peace – אוֹהֵב אֶת הַבְּרִיּוֹת – ohev et ha’briyot – loves humans and וּמְקָרְבָן לַתּוֹרָה – u-mekarvan la’torah – and brings them close to the Torah!

 Shavua tov from Schechter.

-Peri Sinclair is TALI’s Director General.
+Dr. Peri Sinclair is The Susan and Scott Shay TALI Director General.
 She received her doctorate in Midrash from the Jewish Theological Seminary and her MA in Jewish Education from JTS’s Davidson School of Education.
 Peri is a graduate of the TALI School in Hod Hasharon and a proud alumna of NOAM (the Masorti Movement’s youth movement).
 She has spent 15 summers in senior staff positions at Camp Ramah in the Berkshires.
 She is married to Dr. Alex Sinclair and together they are raising three inquisitive kids in Modi’in.